vondele/cdbexplore/Readme.md

 cdb PV len : Current length of the PV for this position in cdb in plies. score      : The standard minimax score found, not using the decay that cdb implements.
 PV         : Best line found.
-PV len     : length of this PV line in plies. queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflight   : Number of active/concurrent requests made to cdb on average.
+PV len     : Length of this PV line in plies. queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache. bf         : Branching factor q^(1/d) computed from queryall q and depth d. inflight   : Number of active/concurrent requests made to cdb on average.